Preponderous-Software/EnvGameTemplate/README.md

-# TINT
+# EnvGameTemplate
-This game involves falling blocks.

-## What does TINT stand for?
-TINT stands for Tint Is Not Tetris.
+This is a template for an environment game utilizing py_env_lib and graphik.

 ## Support
 You can find the support discord server [here](https://discord.gg/49J4RHQxhy).